Ali-Mikael/Application-hacking/h4-Disaddembly.md

 - In high level code this means we switch the `==` to `!=`

-Help used:
+**Help used:**
 - [An article on modifying a port number from binary](<https://blog.cjearls.io/2019/04/editing-executable-binary-file-with.html>)
 - [Assembly instructions](<https://www.tutorialspoint.com/assembly_programming/assembly_conditions.htm>)

 -----

 # D) Nora
 **OBJECTIVE:**
 - Compile the [NoraCodes/crackmes](<https://github.com/NoraCodes/crackmes>) to binary

-I downloaded the github repo
+Download the repository containing the targets
 ```
 $ git clone https://github.com/NoraCodes/crackmes.git
 ```

-There's about 20 `C`-files that came with it and we have to compile them all to binary.
+There's about 20 `C`-files in the repo and we have to compile them all to binary.

 I didn't feel like doing it manually one by one, so i created a quick `for loop`
 ```bash
 for crack in *.c; do
   gcc "$crack" -o "${crack%.c}"